MIT School of Architecture and Planning: Campus

 Uncommon to design education, MIT's programs are integrated with the greater university in curriculum, resources, and campus.
 The network of contiguous buildings that combine to create the campus fosters sharing of common spaces and circulations with neighboring fields of study.

 Rogers Building

+As of August 2026, the department is moving to the newly repurposed Metropolitan Storage Warehouse, across Massachusetts Avenue from the Rogers Building.

-Most of the school facilities are located in or near the Rogers Building at the main entrance to the central MIT campus (chiefly designed by William Welles Bosworth); the hallway spaces have been nicknamed the Infinite Corridor.
+Previously most of the school facilities were located in or near the Rogers Building at the main entrance to the central MIT campus (chiefly designed by William Welles Bosworth); the hallway spaces have been nicknamed the Infinite Corridor.
 The fourth floor western end of the Infinite Corridor is lined with studio spaces and classrooms, while other classrooms are dispersed throughout the campus.
 The "glass bowl" nature of many of the architectural spaces lining the Infinite Corridor invites colleagues across the school for observation and collaboration.

 Venues along the Infinite Corridor display exhibits that regularly feature the work of faculty, researchers, and students.
 Additional SAP exhibits may be seen at the MIT Museum, Wolk Gallery, Keller Gallery, Deans Office Gallery, Rotch Library, and the PLAZmA Digital Gallery.